wissamtalal9/reading-note/README.md

 # reading-notes

-My name is **Wissam Talal AbuAresh** ,I graduate computer science from mutah university and i wish to be agood web developer in this course
+My name is **Wissam Talal AbuAresh** ,I graduate CS computer science from mutah university and i wish to be agood web developer in this course

 ## table of content 201 code